 Many of us are aware of the incredible ability of houseplants to influence the climate.
-Along with their natural beauty and scent, the plants create a comfortable and cosy atmosphere, stabilise humidity and saturate the air with oxygen.
-Thus helping young children and people with allergies to breathe more peacefully.
+The plants create a comfortable atmosphere, stabilise humidity and saturate the air with oxygen thus helping young children and people with allergies breathe more peacefully.

 Follow these simple rules and the air in your home will be as clear as the mountain air.
-And most importantly, you will breathe easily and live healthier.
+You will breathe easily and live healthy.

 The plant ranks as one of the world’s most valuable and widely traded.
 Of the nearly hundred species the two most common grown species are Coffea arabica (commonly known simply as “Arabica”) and Coffea canephora (known as “Robusta”).
 The first fruits appear on the 5th-6th year so it’s best to buy an adult plant.
 The coffee tree loves good watering and partial shade.
 Has the ability to absorb excess moisture from the air and feels it with smell of rain during flowering.

 A symbol of peace and enjoyment.
 In the past people believed it is a sacred tree: it gave to the elders the youth and to the travellers the spirit and cheer.
-It has been used as a traditional medicine by the Tuareg people and nowadays for treatment of rhino sinusitis.
+It has been used as a traditional medicine by the Toareg people and nowadays for treatment of rhinosinusitis.
 Also, it is a common ingredient in the Mediterranean cuisine.
 Today we know that Myrtle not only restores the normal climate in the home but also takes case of your health.
-The volatile released from leaves and myrtle flowers kill germs in the air
+The volatiles released from leaves and myrtle flowers kill germs in the air.

 A lemon- plant that is pleasant in every way.
 During flowering it feels the air with the aroma of citrus and draws in the excess moisture from the air.
 The leaves emit a huge number of phytochemicals sterilising the space around them.
 The tree loves sunbathing, regular watering and dry soil.
 All parts of the lemon (juice, peel, leaves) are used in the culinary and medicine all over the world